JuZiSYJ/FcaNet/README.md

 Code: `python Cifar.py --network fca_resnet20 `

 ## Notes
 - This project is only for my own study purpose.
-Please don't star this project because I'm not one of the paper authors.
-If you want to try FcaNet, welcome to use the codes and follow the author of the paper-[cfzd](https://github.com/cfzd).
+Please don't star this project because I'm not one of the authors.
+If you want to try FcaNet, welcome to use the codes and follow the author of the paper--[cfzd](https://github.com/cfzd).
 - The basic code architecture is based on [SENet-cifar10](https://github.com/Jyouhou/SENet-cifar10).
 Very few tricks are utilized, so the performance may not be satisfying.
 - The CIFAR datasets are pretty small compared with ImageNet, so the experiments are not stable and representative for verifying the algorithm.
 More experiments on ImageNet will coming soon.
 ## Experiment